 A creative refuge in the heart of the city – All Saints Church

-Maddie Smart, Executive Producer for ArtReach explained the current plans.
-“Working in collaboration with the Y-Theatre, and thanks to Heritage Lottery funding, the first project in the church, Sanctuaries, will work with a group of young people to explore local historical sites of sanctuary.
-Then, with professional artists, we will develop their findings into performances, installations and exhibitions all led and created by the young participants.
-We also have Heritage Lottery funding to further explore the history of the church and to create a sound installation reflecting that history as part of Journeys Festival International this August.
-Subsequently, plans include a community play as part of a new Night of Festivals event in Leicester in March 2020”.
+Maddie Smart, Executive Producer for ArtReach explained the plans.
+“Working in collaboration with the Y-Theatre, and thanks to Heritage Lottery funding, the first project in the church, Sanctuaries, worked with a group of young people to explore local historical sites of sanctuary.
+Then, with professional artists, they developed their findings into performances, installations and exhibitions all led and created by the young participants.
+We also had Heritage Lottery funding to further explore the history of the church and to create a sound installation reflecting that history as part of Journeys Festival International in August2019. ”.

-Sanctuaries: Looking for Safe Spaces is funded by Y Heritage through the national Kick The Dust programme.
+Sanctuaries: Looking for Safe Spaces was funded by Y Heritage through the national Kick The Dust programme.

-Then, in this final stage, we will build the young people’s Real and Imagined Safe Spaces in the Church and will share their vision with the public.
-The exhibition is open Friday 21 and Saturday 22 June, 12pm till 7pm.
-Please come and join us!
+Then, in the final stage, we built the young people’s Real and Imagined Safe Spaces in the Church and shared their vision with the public.
+The exhibition was open Friday 21 and Saturday 22 June, 12pm till 7pm.

-A first project based in the building, ArtReach will be able to explore how we might transform the space, remaining respectful of its history as a place of worship at the centre of the community.
+A first project based in the building, ArtReach was able to explore how we might transform the space, remaining respectful of its history as a place of worship at the centre of the community.
 A great project to start with!

 A space for collaborative projects and programming.